 After time spent teaching in Sydney, both private piano tuition and primary teaching in schools, Claire moved to the USA where she lived for almost 9 years.
 During this time, she taught piano privately, and worked as Music Director for a local theatre group that specialised in musical theatre for primary aged school children.

 After returning to Australia with a young family, Claire realised how much she enjoyed playing and singing to her children, and decided to pursue opportunities in early childhood music.
-Starting teaching with Einsteinz Music seemed a perfect fit.
+Starting teaching with Einsteinz Music in March 2015, was a perfect fit.

 “Seeing children engage with music in such a hands-on way is extremely rewarding”.